-With the use of contact lenses, some people choose to correct one eye for near and one eye for far vision.
-This is called "monovision," and it eliminates the need for bifocals or reading glasses, but it can affect depth perception.
+With the use of contact lenses, some people choose to correct one eye for near vision and one eye for far vision.
+This is called "monovision."
+The technique eliminates the need for bifocals or reading glasses, but it can affect depth perception.

 Vision can be corrected with glasses or contact lenses.

-If it is not corrected, vision difficulty that gets worse over time can cause problems with driving, lifestyle, or work.
+Vision difficulty that gets worse over time and is not corrected can cause problems with driving, lifestyle, or work.

 When to Contact a Medical Professional